When can you get Attorney’s fees?

 When writing a contract people usually think that putting in the basics about what they are agreeing to and some standard legal language will cover everything with the agreement.
 However, most people don’t like to think of the possibility that something may go wrong with their contract and may end up having to take that document to court to enforce either the completion of what was set forth within the contract or whatever remedy was set forth for breaching said contract.
 This lack of forward thinking sometimes leads to losing out on some valuable compensation.

-The referenced case, Fidelity v.
+The short answer is no but the referenced case, Fidelity v.
 Americaribe, is about the awarding of Attorney’s Fees on a Contract.
 Originally, Americaribe had entered into a subcontractor contract with a company named CPM.
 As part of this contract, there was a portion labeled Section 9.5 which allowed for the recovery of Attorney’s Fees as part of an Indemnification clause, but there was no general award of attorney’s fees for either party having to take action to enforce the subcontract.
 As part of this Subcontracting deal, Americaribe sought to have Fidelity sign on a Performance Bond.
 The performance bond incorporated the subcontract but did not contain its own provision providing for attorney’s fees.
 When CPM defaulted on their responsibilities, Fidelity elected to have a separate company complete the work.

 Americaribe stated that this was against their performance bond contract as they were not notified of Fidelity’s choice to contract a separate company and did not receive permission from Americaribe as per the terms of the performance bond.
 As part of the dispute, Fidelity argued that they were entitled to attorney’s fees as part of the Indemnification section of the subcontract claiming, “it ‘stepped into the shoes’ of CPM.”
 The court initially agreed and awarded $154,536 in attorney’s fees.
 However, upon appeal, the courts reviewed the contract de novo and found that contracts for attorney’s fees must unambiguously state that the prevailing party is entitled to attorney’s fees.
 Furthermore, they stated that an indemnification clause was not to be construed to award attorney’s fees to the parties to the contract, but instead to an injured third party to the contract.
 Due to this ruling, the decision of the lower court awarding $154,536 was reversed.